 Currently only available in Sweden, Denmark, Finland, Norway, Germany and the UK, Zettle assures online merchants that their mobile payment service is a highly secured one that is EMV- (Europay, Mastercard and Visa) approved and complies with PCI DSS (Payment Card Industry Data Security Standard) regulations.

 No sensitive data will be stored on the mobile device and all data traffic will be encrypted.
 For an optional one-time fee of £20, you can request for an original chip-card reader (for iPhone and iPad) or audio jack reader (for Android devices).
 A £20 credit voucher will also be given to you to offset your initial transaction fees.

 The credit card reader is free, but if you happen to have already purchased one from a retail store, PayAnywhere is generous enough to rebate you $10 after your first swiped transaction.
-It also has extensive smartphone support with Apple, Android and BlackBerry mobile devices.
+It also has extensive smartphone support with Apple, and Android.

 Intuit GoPayment is an excellent choice for small businesses due to its multiple users function.
 Each account supports up to 50 users in the event that you have several people taking payments.
 This makes it easier for the company to manage their user content and subscription fees.

 Full refunds can also be made for the original transaction amount on-the-spot, but partial refunds have to be done through Intuit’s web interface.
 Funds are deposited into your bank account within 2-3 days as well.